Wynton Marsalis: Jazz at Lincoln Center

 In 1987, Marsalis helped start the Classical Jazz summer concert series at Lincoln Center in New York City.
 The success of the series led to Jazz at Lincoln Center becoming a department at Lincoln Center, then to becoming an independent entity in 1996 alongside organizations such as the New York Philharmonic and the Metropolitan Opera.
 Marsalis became artistic director of the center and the musical director of the band, the Jazz at Lincoln Center Orchestra.
 The orchestra performs at its home venue, Rose Hall, goes on tour, visits schools, appears on radio and television, and produces albums through its label, Blue Engine Records.

 In 2011, Marsalis and rock guitarist Eric Clapton performed together in a Jazz at Lincoln Center concert.
 The concert was recorded and released as the album Play the Blues: Live from Jazz at Lincoln Center.

+In January 2026, Marsalis announced he would step down from his role as artistic director in July 2027, then serve as an advisor through June 2028, saying "It's the perfect time to identify the next generation of leadership...
+We want to make sure that we do what we can to nurture what we've already built with the understanding that this is an art form and it will continue to grow and the organization will continue to flourish."
+However, he will continue to perform on occasion with the Jazz at Lincoln Center Orchestra.

 Other work

 In 1995, he hosted the educational program Marsalis on Music on public television, while during the same year National Public Radio broadcast his series Making the Music.
 Both programs won the George Foster Peabody Award, the highest award given in journalism.

 In 2005, Marsalis played at Apple's "It's Showtime" Special Event on October 12, where the new iMac with Front Row, and iPod with Video were introduced.
 Following this, Marsalis also appeared in an iPod TV ad with his song "Sparks" in 2006.

 In December 2011, Marsalis was named cultural correspondent for CBS This Morning.
 He is a member of the CuriosityStream Advisory Board.
 He serves as director of the Juilliard Jazz Studies program.
 In 2015, Cornell University appointed him A.D.
 White Professor-at-Large.

 Marsalis was involved in writing, arranging, and performing music for the 2019 Daniel Pritzker film Bolden.

 In addition to Jazz at Lincoln Center, Marsalis has also worked with the Philadelphia Orchestra as a composer for modern classical music.
 The orchestra premiered a Violin Concerto he composed in 2015, and a Tuba Concerto of his in 2021.

-In December 2023, the Detroit Symphony Orchestra announced the extension of Jader Bignamini's contract with the orchestra as its music director through to the 2030-2031 season.
-At the same time, it announced a plan to record Marsalis' Blues Symphony with the conductor.
+In December 2023, the Detroit Symphony Orchestra announced the extension of Jader Bignamini's contract with the orchestra as its music director through to the 2030–2031 season.
+At the same time, it announced a plan to record Marsalis's Blues Symphony with the conductor.
 The album came out in March 2025.